 As last term the children will be bringing home a small amount of maths homework every week, this will be something you can do together to improve the children’s basic maths skills.
 As well as their new spellings on a Friday.
 The children are still expected to read at home four times a week.
 The gradual build up of homework is intended to make a smoother transition into year one next year.

 Just a few reminders:

 Children will always have a new reading book to read every week (these are in their book bags).
 It is so important that this is carried out at home, as reading is fundamental to all we do in school and in further life.
 The pace of education is so fast and children really do need lots of practise (little and often!) in order to maintain this pace.
 Thank you to all of you who have been learning the tricky words with your children and reading with them, it really has made a big difference to their progress.

 Please ensure all children have a change of indoor and outdoor shoes - the weather has become much wetter and they really need a pair of indoor shoes, especially as we access the outdoor area every day.
 Thank you to those of you who have done this and labelled all their shoes.

 PE is usually on a Friday, although it is best to have kits in school Monday to Friday if possible to accommodate last minute changes.

-Once again, thank you to all of you for helping your children settle so well last term, and for supporting us and them in their learning.
+Once again, thank you to all of you for helping your children with their continued learning and for supporting us and them in their journey.